danchoi/hush/README.markdown

 That's all there is to it.
 Just quit the Hush app when you're not watching Hulu videos or when you're in the mood to hear the Hulu ads.

 If Hush stops working one day, please check our website for an update.
 We'll try to keep Hush working as Hulu makes updates to their ad-serving system.

 Enjoy!

+If you're a Netflix member with instant streaming privileges, please check out [instantwatcher.com](http://instantwatcher.com)!
+We made that too.

 ## Bug reports, help, and feature requests